What Is A Double Bet? – How to Calculate Double Bets

 Don't miss our complete guide to accumulator betting

-The most significant upside of Double Bet is that you get longer odds as compared to what you would’ve got had you backed both the selections separately.
+The most significant upside of such a bet is that you get longer odds as compared to what you would’ve got had you backed both the selections separately.
 In the UK, you can place this wager on several sports, including football, horse racing, and tennis.

 As stated earlier, both the selections will have to win in order for you to get a pay-out.
 When Selection A wins, everything that would have been returned to you is then carried forward to stake on Selection B. That is precisely why this bet has the potential to generate bigger winnings; however, at the risk that should the first selection lose, you would lose the bet and your stake.